1. Overview of the Hawk Computer

 page word in page cause

-When a trap is caused by an illegal memory reference, the offending memory address is saved in the high 30 bits of the Trap Memory Address register.
-The least significant bits of the TMA register give the reason the memory address was illegal.
+When a trap (see Chapter 13), is caused by an illegal memory reference, the offending memory address is saved in the high 30 bits of the Trap Memory Address register, TMA in assembly language.
+The the byte-in-word field of the address (see Section 1.2) is replace by the reason the memory address was illegal.
 In the case of a bus trap, caused by an illegal physical memory address, the following reason codes apply:

-If the memory-management unit is turned on (psw.level > 7), it may trigger an MMU trap when the access requested by the CPU violate the access permitted by the R, W, X and V bits in the memory-management unit data register.
-The nature of the violation will be reported in the reason codes:
+If the memory-management unit (see Section 1.3.5) is turned on (psw.level > 7), it will trigger an MMU trap when an instruction violates the access allowed by the R, W, X and V bits in the memory-management unit data register (see Section 1.3.4.6).
+The violation will be reported in the reason codes:

 1.3.4.4.
 Trap Save Register